CoreumFoundation/coreum/x/dex/spec/README.md

 | 0.000001                | 10000000                | 10^8                | 10^-18              |

 The update of the `unified_ref_amount` doesn't affect the created orders.

+#### Price type

+The `price` is custom type for the DEX module used to represent the price supporting extremely large or low values.
+The `price` uses `scientific notation` as a default string representation of the price type.
+The min exponent is -100, and the max exponent is 100.
+The max number of digits in number part 19.
+Zero price is prohibited.

+Examples:

+* A price like 450000000000 can be represented as 4.5e+11.
+* A price like 0.00000000123 can be represented as 1.23e-9.
+* Min value: 1.0e-100
+* Max value: 9.999999999999999999e+100

+The `price` string must be normalized, so you can't provide the same value using different strings.
+That's why we validate it.

+Rules:

+* The `price` must match the regex: `^([1-9]\.\d+)(e[-+]\d+)`.
+* The decimal part of the `price` can't end with zero if it's length greater than 2.
+* The exponent is required for all values and sign (+-) is always required.
+For zero exponent use `e+0``.

+Examples:

+* 9.990e+0 is invalid, must be 9.99e+0
+* 9.99e-0 is invalid, must be 9.99e+0
+* 0.23e+1 is invalid, must be 2.3e+0
+* 0.03e-1 is invalid, must be 3.0e-3
+* 0.2 is invalid, must be 2.0e-1
+* 2.0e-01 is invalid, must be 2.0e-1

 ### Balance locking